 The Issuer reserves the right to redeem the Certificates maturing on and after July 1, 2032, on July 1, 2031, or any date thereafter, in whole or in part, in principal amounts of \$5,000 or any integral multiple thereof, at the redemption price of par plus accrued interest as further described herein.
+Additionally, the "Term Certificates", as defined herein, are subject to mandatory sinking fund redemption as further described herein.
 (See "THE CERTIFICATES - Redemption Provisions" herein.)